unoplatform/uno.toolkit.ui/doc/controls-styles.md

 The `Uno.Toolkit.UI` library adds the following controls:

-- `AutoLayout`: A custom panel used by the [Figma plugin](https://platform.uno/unofigma/) to bridge the gap between Figma and UWP layout implementation.
+- `AutoLayout`: A custom panel used by the [Figma plugin](https://platform.uno/unofigma/) to bridge the gap between Figma and UWP/WinUI layout implementation.
 - [`Card` and `CardContentControl`](controls/CardAndCardContentControl.md): \[Material control\] Cards contain content and actions that relate information about a subject.
 - [`Chip` and `ChipGroup`](controls/ChipAndChipGroup.md): \[Material control\] Chips are compact elements that represent an input, attribute, or action.
 - [`Divider`](controls/Divider.md): \[Material control\] A divider is a thin line that groups content in lists and layouts.